How many Skid Clamps do I need to hold my Heli?

 - Vehicle mounting: Generally four clamps per heli, though with 500 size and smaller, you can get by with two clamps—one on each skid placed at opposite corners.

 - Trailer mounting: Definitely four clamps per heli.
-And if you want to be really safe, mount a 1x2 block under the rear end of the skids for extra support.
-Especially if it’s a large Goblin.
+And if you want to be really safe, mount a 1x2 block with some cushioning material (rubber weather stripping works well) under the rear end of the skids for extra support and to absorb some of the up and down shock trailers are known for.
+This is especially important for models with CF skids like the SAB Goblins.

 - Wall or ceiling mounting (static display, angled): Generally four Clamps per heli on any model larger than a 500 size.